rmolinari/rpeg/README.md

 ## Grammars

 We can build up and transform patterns incrementally, but for more powerful recursive patterns we need _grammars_.
-In LPeg we represent grammars with tables, which are sort of a cross between arrays and hash tables.
+LPeg represents grammars with _tables_, which are sort of a cross between arrays and hash tables.
 See (the LPeg docs)[https://www.inf.puc-rio.br/~roberto/lpeg/#grammar] for an introduction.

-Because we don't have tables in Ruby, RPeg allows them to be specified with arrays or hash tables.
-(Some experimentation was done and this seems to be the best way.)
+Because we don't have tables in Ruby, RPeg allows grammars to be specified with arrays or hash tables.

 Here is an example grammar from the LPeg docs.
 It matches strings that have equal numbers of `a`'s and `b`'s
 ``` lua